 Many Jamaican graduates leave university bright-eyed and hopeful at having completed 3 to 4 years of higher education.
-With such prestigious qualifications – a whole undergraduate degree – surely, a dream job is just on the horizon.
+Then they jump into the job market with such prestigious qualifications – a whole undergraduate degree – surely, a dream job is just on the horizon.

 The truth many graduates discover is that it’s a jungle out there fraught with many perils.
 One peril many well-researched and conscientious graduates never foresee is a change in the job market.